williamtsoi1/kcm/README.md

 # kcm

-Simple Knative service that scores Cloud Events content sentiment.
-The posted events have have either `text/plain` or `application/json` content type.
+Simple Knative service that scores the sentiment of Cloud Events content.
+The posted event has to have either `text/plain` or `application/json` content type.

 ## Prerequisites